-8. Before Dune Came Along, Herbert Had Worked as a Political Speechwriter.
+8. Before Dune came along, Frank Herbert worked as a political speechwriter.

 Between 1950 and 1960, he climbed aboard four political campaigns—every single one of which fell short.

-10. Children of Dune (1976) Was the First Science Fiction Novel to Become a New York Times Bestseller in Both Hardcover and Paperback.
+10. Children of Dune was the first science fiction novel to become a New York Times bestseller in both hardcover and paperback.

-Sales for the original Dune stagnated at first, but by the time Herbert finished this third installment, a rabid fan base had been built which couldn’t wait to devour it in breathtaking numbers.
+Sales for the original Dune stagnated at first, but by the time Herbert finished the third installment, 1976’s Children of Dune, a rabid fan base had been built which couldn’t wait to devour it in breathtaking numbers.

 For those interested, a digital version is now available online.

-12. A Never-Made Film Adaptation was Supposed to be Scored by Pink Floyd and Star Salvador Dali.
+12. An abandoned Dune film adaptation was supposed to be scored by Pink Floyd and star Salvador Dalí.

-13. Theaters Distributed a Glossary of Terms When David Lynch’s 1984 Movie Version Came Out.
+13. Theaters distributed a glossary of terms when David Lynch’s dune Came Out.

-14. George Lucas’ Star Wars (1977) Once Bore a Much Closer Resemblance to Dune.
+14. George Lucas’s Star Wars once bore a much closer resemblance to Dune.

-Early drafts involved conflicts between Dune-like feudal houses and, although these were omitted, characters in Lucas’ breakout movie do mention “spice mines” and the movie takes place on the desert planet of Tatooine.
+Early drafts of the original Star Wars involved conflicts between Dune-like feudal houses and, although these were omitted, characters in Lucas’s breakout movie do mention “spice mines” and the movie takes place on the desert planet of Tatooine.
 Coincidence?
 Herbert didn’t think so; he soon joked of banding together with several other ripped-off sci-fi authors to form a “We’re Too Big to Sue George Lucas” society.